Forest Resilience Ambassador Program

 Promoting sustainable forestry through knowledgeable student leaders.

-- Surveys and data collection about community perceptions and experiences
+- Collecting survey data on community perceptions and experiences

-- Participation in training and meetings with the Forest Resilience team
+- Participation in regular trainings and meetings with the Forest Resilience team

-- Documenting experiences and summarizing engagement in brief reports
+- Documenting outreach activities and summarizing community impact in brief reports

 Program Benefits